InstincDev/spellwell/README.md

 ## Optimizations

-#### Student
-- Add TTS buttons for spelling words on profile pg.

 #### Teacher
-- Add  '-' under Grades column for students who have not taken a selected test
-- Show only the latest selected test taken per student on profile pg.
 - Add Gradebook pg for all test taken by selected student

 #### App
 - Update format and styling
 - Refactor (DRY) code
-- Add Parent user
 - Add review words as challenge words on subsequent tests
 - Add spelling games